Review of the QCD sum rules for exotic states: Theoretical foundations

-Thirdly, we reduce the scattering amplitudes to interaction potentials in the momentum space in terms of the Breit approximation and introduce monopole form-factors associated with the exchanged particles.
-Generally, we should introduce form-factor in each interaction vertex, which reflects the off-shell effect of the exchanged meson and the structure effect, because the components of the molecular state and exchanged mesons are not elementary particles.
+{\bf Thirdly}, we reduce the scattering amplitudes to interaction potentials in the momentum space in terms of the Breit approximation and introduce monopole form-factors associated with the exchanged particles.
+Generally, we should introduce form-factors in each interaction vertex, which reflects the off-shell effect of the exchanged meson and the structure effect, because the components of the molecular states and exchanged mesons are not point particles.
 Then we perform the Fourier transformation to obtain the potential in the coordinate space, finally we solve the Schrodinger equation directly to obtain the binding energy \cite{X3872-Not-mole-LiuX-EPJC-2008,OBE-X3872-mole-ZhuSL-EPJC-2009,OBE-Y4260-mole-DingGJ-PRD-2009, OBE-X3872-mole-Faessler-PRD-2009,OBE-Zb-mole-ZhuSL-PRD-2011, OBE-penta-mole-ZhuSL-CPC-2012,OBE-tetra-mole-Hosaka-PRD-2012, OBE-tetra-mole-ZhuSL-PRD-2013,OBE-tetra-mole-WangBo-PRD-2019, OBE-penta-mole-WangBo-PRD-2019,OBE-penta-mole-WangBo-JHEP-2019,OBE-penta-mole-GengLS-PRD-2021}.

-\subsection{$Q\bar{Q}$ states with coupled channel effects}
+\subsubsection{$Q\bar{Q}$ states with coupled channel effects}